-Arizona Inheritance Laws Without a Will (and deceased person was married)
+Arizona Inheritance Laws Without a Will (and the deceased person was married)

 Person dies with only a spouse and no children.